opengisch/qgis-document-management-system-plugin/README.md

 ## What
 A document management plugin to help managing relations between a document table and one or more feature tables.

-An example project demonstrating the usage of the plugin in project with many to many polymorphic relation is provided:
+Two example project demonstrating the usage of the plugin with different configurations are provided:
 [Demo project](demo_projects)

 ## Configuration